gaganmakhija/gaganmakhija/README.md

 - 📫 How to reach me **gaganmakhija9045@gmail.com**

-- ⚡ Fun fact **Endless Learning: Coding is a field that constantly evolves.
-There is always something new to learn, which can be exciting and intellectually stimulating.
-It means you'll never run out of opportunities to grow and challenge yourself 🚀**
+- ⚡ Fun fact **A data analyst spends about 80% of their time cleaning and preparing data—because messy data is like a bad joke: if you have to explain it too much, it’s not going to work. 📊✨**

 <h3 align="left">Connect with me:</h3>
 <p align="left">